New York Songlines: Lexington Avenue

 Marilyn Monroe's Subway Vent

 600 (corner): One of the most iconic movie moments happened here--sort of-- in 1955's The Seven-Year Itch.
 Monroe and co-star Tom Ewell had just seen The Creature From the Black Lagoon at the Trans-Lux here when she cooled herself off with the breeze coming from the subway, in the process blowing her dress up above her waist.
 The hooting from the appreciative crowd forced director Billy Wilder to reshoot on a Hollywood soundstage, and Hays Office censors cut out any footage where her skirts rose above her knee.
-A fight over the scene helped cause Monroe's divorce from Joe DiMaggio.
+A fight over the scene contributed to Monroe's divorce from Joe DiMaggio.

 The Trans-Lux 52nd Street Theatre was built here in 1940 as a newsreel house (at No. 596); Fellini's La Strada had its U.S. premiere here in 1956.
-By 1966 it was a parking lot.
+By 1966, it was a parking lot.

 The building here now is the Manhattan Tower, a 36-story multi-faceted office building put up in 1985 and designed by Emery Roth & Sons.